 What to include:

 Cost transfers that take place more than 90 calendar days from the end of the month when the original charge was posted pose audit and financial risk to the University and should be avoided.
-When required, they are subject to additional review.
 In addition to the full supporting documentation and an approval from the Director of Post-Award, these types of transfers also require an approval from the Executive Associate Dean (EAD) or equivalent before they can be processed.
 When the adjustments are posted, Post-Award will submit a revised financial report or invoice to the sponsor and returns any associated funds, if applicable.

 What to include: